umadesai/SoftSysZumaText/Reports/proposal.md

 ## First Steps
-Initialize the project
+Initialize the project.

-Read the tutorial
+Read the tutorial.

-Enter raw modes
+Enter raw modes.

 Both of us will go through all the steps.

 ### Definition of done
-Executable code pushed to github
+Executable code pushed to github.

-Understand the concepts covered in first steps
+Understand the concepts covered in first steps.

-Being able to type something in the editor
+Being able to type something in the editor.